Multi-factor authentication

 Using multi-factor authentication

 The multi-factor authentication is available for the following services.
-In the course of 2023, further central IT services of the University of Vienna will be secured by means of MFA.
+In the future, further central IT services of the University of Vienna will be secured by means of MFA.

 VPN